YavorMarkov/appflask/README.md

 ### 1. Checkout

 - **Action**: Clones the source code from the GitHub repository specified by the URL, using the 'main' branch.
-Check out the [specified section](https://github.com/YavorMarkov/appflask/blob/main/Jenkinsfile#L16-L39) of the Jenkinsfile.
+Check out the [Checkout stage](https://github.com/YavorMarkov/appflask/blob/main/Jenkinsfile#L16-L21) of the Jenkinsfile.
 ![Checkout Screenshot](screenshots/jenkins_pipeline/1.%20AppFlaskCICDView.JPG)
 ![Checkout Screenshot](screenshots/checkout/3.%20Checkout.JPG)